 Step 1: County Manager Gathers Input

 The County Manager gathers input from his leadership team, County staff, the County Board and the Arlington community.
-This input help frame and develop the Manager’s Proposed CIP, which he will present to the Board in May.
+This input help frame and develop the Manager’s Proposed CIP, which he will present to the Board.